Deborah Levine, MD, FACR, Beth Israel-Deaconess Medical Center, Boston, MA

 In patients with acute chest pain and suspected pulmonary embolism, ultrasound of the lower extremity can be utilized to assess for deep venous thrombosis, to aid in triage of patients to therapy, no therapy, or additional imaging [24].

 In patients with suspected bacterial endocarditis, transesophageal echocardiography is the clinical reference standard.
-It can demonstrate vegetations on cardiac valves, valvular regurgitation, and perivalvular abscess [25].
+It is more sensitive for detecting vegetations and complications, and should be performed when TTE is negative but clinical suspicion remains high.
+[25].

 The descriptions above are common examples of using ultrasound where CT might be considered as an alternative imaging modality.
 There are of course many other indications for ultrasound.
 The prudent use of ultrasound will allow for appropriate patient care and diminish unnecessary exposure of patients to ionizing radiation from CT.